5 Questions to Ask When Building Your Member Value Proposition

 • clearly communicate what they get out of membership

-• indicate why members should choose your association over another
+• indicate why members should choose your association over a free LinkedIn group or YouTube channel.

 What does a great MVP look like?